loredanacirstea/articles/articles/GoldenGate_TrustlessBridging_Part1_Basics.md

 TokenChainB -> TokenChainB: TokenMinted event
 ```

-This is a simplified flow - in reality, we need to also take some precautions against reusing of the same proof data multiple times.
+This is a simplified flow - in reality, we need to also take some precautions against reusing the same proof data multiple times.
-One solution for the log-based prover, is using **idempotent execution** (e.g. a log can contain values for the final state instead of the state delta, therefore submitting it multiple times results in the exact same final state), along with **limiting the time period in which the proof can be submitted**, to avoid reusing old logs, or a **monotonically increasing value** that makes the proof submissions unique.
+One solution for the log-based prover is using **idempotent execution** (e.g. a log can contain values for the final state instead of the state delta, therefore submitting it multiple times results in the exact same final state), along with **limiting the time period in which the proof can be submitted**, to avoid reusing old logs, or a **monotonically increasing value** that makes the proof submissions unique.
 Or a combination of these kinds of techniques.

 ### Proving transaction existence and outcome